paylogic/paylogic-jenkins-plugins/README.rst

     * The case to build on a fogbugz trigger (listed under fogbugz settings)
 * Create or edit a build and set the following:
     * Make your build parametrized, and include 'CASE_ID' (and optionally REPO_SUBDIR for MultiSCM) string parameters.
+    * (Optional) If you don't need to defer branch info from fogbugs, have those parameters on your job:
+        * TARGET_BRANCH
+            branch we will merge into, aka mainline or release branch
+        * FEATURE_BRANCH
+            branch which will be merged into mainline, aka feature branch
+        * REPO_PATH
+            repository path to be added to 'base' repo url (empty by default)
     * (Optional) If you use Multi-SCM, make your repository to merge on have $REPO_SUBDIR as path to checkout in.
       Do not use '$REPO_SUBDIR' literally as the MultiSCM subfolder parameter.
 This will not work.
 Just make sure the two are the same.
     * (Optional) set a build name like this: 'Case ${ENV, var="CASE_ID"} - Branch ${ENV, var="NODE_ID"} || Build #${BUILD_NUMBER}'